chipsalliance/t1/pokedex/docs/doc.typ

 - *RISC-V ISA Specification (Release 2025-05-08)*:
   https://github.com/riscv/riscv-isa-manual/releases/tag/20250508

-This section contains basic information of how to describe instruction semantics.
+This section contains details guidance of how we describe instruction semantics.

 == Instruction file convention
 The implementation logic for each instruction is defined in its own `.asl` file.